The Surprising Revolt at the Most Liberal College in the Country

 As tensions continued to mount, one student decided to create an online forum to debate Hum 110.
 Laura, a U.S. Army veteran who served twice in Afghanistan, named the Facebook page “Reed Discusses Hum 110.”
 But it seemed like people didn’t want to engage publicly: “I did receive private responses from people who wanted to participate but who were afraid to do so,” she said.
 One student drafted a comment but deleted it “because I realized it wasn’t worth the risk of having basically 80 percent of my social circle vilify me for my opinion on an honestly relatively minor issue.”

 Another student wrote to Laura in a private message, “I'm coming into this as a ‘POC’ but I disagree with everything [RAR has been] saying for a long time [and] it feels as if it isn't safe for anyone to express anything that goes against what they're saying.”
-Laura could relate—her father “immigrated from Syria and was brown”—so she stood in front of Hum 110 just before class to distribute an anonymous survey to gauge opinions about the protests—an implicit rebuke to RAR.
+Laura could relate—her father “immigrated from Syria and was brown”—so she stood in front of Hum 110 just before class to distribute an anonymous survey to gauge opinions about the protests, an implicit rebuke to RAR.
 Laura, who lives in the neighboring city of Beaverton, said she saw this move as risky.
 “I would’ve rethought what I did had I lived on campus,” she said.

 If Facebook is no place to debate Hum 110, what about the printed page?
 Not so much: During the entire 2016–17 school year, not a single op-ed or even a quote critical of RAR’s methods—let alone goals—was published in the student newspaper, according to a review of archived issues.
 The only thing that comes close?
 A clarification regarding a school dance:

 [RAR] requested that students, specifically white students, give a suggested amount of five dollars to RAR if they planned on consuming black and brown culture at the ball.
-This money, explicitly regarded as reparations, was collected at the door by student activists…. [the ball organizer responded], “we are in support of Reedies Against Racism but want to make it clear that their event is unaffiliated with ours.”
+This money, explicitly regarded as reparations, was collected at the door by student activists ... [the ball organizer responded], “we are in support of Reedies Against Racism but want to make it clear that their event is unaffiliated with ours.”

 The student magazine, The Grail, did publish a fair amount of dissent over RAR—but almost all anonymously.
-The sole exception was Ema, who contrasted the dangers of growing up in Mexico City to the “coddling” culture promoted by RAR.
-In “Unpopular Opinion,” an anonymous student—“a low-income, first-generation American person of color”—recognizes RAR’s “valid points,” but its supporters “holding pictures of dead children in my face” during Hum 110 is “making it harder for me to learn.”
+The sole exception was Ema, who contrasted the dangers of growing up in Mexico City with the “coddling” culture promoted by RAR.
+In “Unpopular Opinion,” an anonymous student—“a low-income, first-generation American person of color”—recognizes RAR’s “valid points,” but said that its supporters’ “holding pictures of dead children in my face” during Hum 110 is “making it harder for me to learn.”

 * * *

 This school year, students are ditching anonymity and standing up to RAR in public—and almost all of them are freshmen of color.
 The turning point was the derailment of the Hum lecture on August 28, the first day of classes.
 As the Humanities 110 program chair, Elizabeth Drumm, introduced a panel presentation, three RAR leaders took to the stage and ignored her objections.
 Drumm canceled the lecture—a first since the boycott.
-Using a panelist’s mic, a leader told the freshmen that “[our] work is just as important as the work of the faculty, so we were going to introduce ourselves as well.”
+Using a panelist’s microphone, a leader told the freshmen, “[Our] work is just as important as the work of the faculty, so we were going to introduce ourselves as well.”

 The pushback from freshmen first came over Facebook.
 “To interrupt a lecture in a classroom setting is in serious violation of academic freedom and is just unthoughtful and wrong,” wrote a student from China named Sicheng, who distributed a letter of dissent against RAR.
 Another student, Isabel, ridiculed the group for its “unsolicited emotional theater.”